Bouteillepleine/tit/README.md

 🚀 Installation
-Download the latest kernel ZIP for your device from Releases Flash the AnyKernel3 ZIP with KErnel Flasher / SukuSU MAnager Reboot and enjoy!
+Download the latest kernel ZIP for your device from Releases Flash the AnyKernel3 ZIP with Kernel Flasher / SukiSU Manager to enable KPM Reboot and enjoy!
 ⚠️ Warning: Always backup your data before flashing custom kernels.
 Ensure you have a working recovery and know how to restore your device.